vtorhonen/terraform/website/source/docs/providers/aws/r/codebuild_project.html.markdown

 `auth` supports the following:

 * `type` - (Required) The authorization type to use.
 The only valid value is `OAUTH`
-* `resource` - (Optional) The resource value that applies to the specified authorization type.
+* `resource` - (Required) The resource value that applies to the specified authorization type.

 ## Attributes Reference